Less Is More: Fast and Accurate Reasoning with Cross-Head Unified Sparse Attention: Experiments

 \subsection{Experiment Setup}

 We conduct extensive experiments to evaluate the accuracy and efficiency of \Sys.
-Our experiments consider two widely-used reasoning models, Qwen3-8B and Qwen3-4B ~\citep{qwen3technicalreport} backed up with GQA.
-Both models are specifically trained for reasoning tasks and perform the effective thinking process by generating extensive tokens.
-Further, we evaluate on multiple mainstream reasoning tasks, including AIME-24/25, GPQA-Diamond, and MATH500.
+Our experiments consider four widely-used reasoning models from two families, Qwen3-4, Qwen3-8B, and Qwen3-14B~\citep{qwen3technicalreport} and DeepSeek-R1-Distill-Llama-8B~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability} backed up with GQA.
+All models are specifically trained for reasoning tasks and perform the effective thinking process by generating extensive tokens.
+Further, we evaluate on multiple mainstream reasoning tasks, including AIME-24, AIME-25, GPQA-Diamond, and MATH500. \paragraph{Baselines.} In \Cref{sec:reasoning-eval}, we compare \Sys against both training-free sparse attention methods (TidalDecode~\citep{yang2024tidaldecodefastaccuratellm} and Quest~\citep{tang2024questqueryawaresparsityefficient}) and training-required, reasoning-focused baselines (SeerAttention-r~\citep{gao2025seerattentionrsparseattentionadaptation}).
+For all training-free approaches, including \Sys, we use two initial full-attention layers, followed by a single token selection layer performing head-specific top-$k$ selection for TidalDecode and a single \AttentionNameAbbr layer for \Sys.